Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Method

-In this section we introduce the \textit{constrained energy-based model} for density estimation on implicit manifolds $\cM_\theta$.
+Suppose we have used the techniques from the last section to come up with a fully trained neural implicit manifold $\cM_{\theta^*}$, which is henceforth fixed.
+In this section we introduce the second step in our procedure, the \textit{constrained energy-based model} (CEBM), for density estimation on $\cM_{\theta^*}$.
 Let $E_\psi : \bbR^n \to \bbR$ be an energy function represented by a neural network and define the corresponding density as follows:

-where $dy$ can be equivalently thought of as the Riemannian volume form or Riemannian measure of $\cM_\theta$ (see Appendix \ref{app:formal} for details).
-Let $P_{\theta, \psi}$ be the resulting probability measure (we can think of $P_{\theta, \psi}$ as a probability distribution characterized by both the manifold $\cM_\theta$ and the density $p_{\theta, \psi}$).
-Since the energy $E_\psi$ is defined on the full ambient space $\bbR^n$ but the corresponding model is defined only from its values on $\cM_\theta$, we refer to $P_{\theta, \psi}$ as a \textit{constrained energy-based model}.
+where $d\mu$ can be equivalently thought of as the Riemannian volume form or Riemannian measure of $\cM_{\theta^*}$ (see Appendix \ref{app:formal} for details).
+Let $P_{\theta^*, \psi}$ be the resulting probability measure (we can think of $P_{\theta^*, \psi}$ as a probability distribution characterized by both the manifold $\cM_{\theta^*}$ and the density $p_{\theta^*, \psi}$).
+Since the energy $E_\psi$ is defined on the full ambient space $\bbR^n$ but the corresponding model is defined only from its values on $\cM_{\theta^*}$, we refer to $p_{\theta^*, \psi}$ as a \textit{constrained energy-based model}.